ianmstew/thunk-observable/README.md

   Then, modify `async-actions#ResultAsyncAction` to perform the actual promise instantiation.

-* Instead of letting API helpers (`api/youtube.js`) return simple promises, have them return an Observable wrapped around a cancelable XHR request, such as `Rx.Observable.ajax()`.
+* Instead of having API helpers (`api/youtube.js`) return simple promises, have them return an Observable wrapped around a cancelable XHR request, such as `Rx.Observable.ajax()`.
 This will result in browser level request cancelation of abandoned async actions for free.

   * Another option is to create a custom Observable wrapper around any cancelable XHR library of choice.
 These wrapper Observables can always be converted back to promises to retrofit within standard promise/async-await code using `RxJS.Observable.toPromise()`.